On Integer Programming, Discrepancy, and Convolution: Introduction

-The basic idea in~\cite{DBLP:conf/soda/EisenbrandW18} is that a solution $x^*$ for the ILP above can be viewed as a walk in $\mathbb Z^m$ starting at $0$ and ending at $b$.
-Every step is a column of the matrix $A$: For every $i\in\{1,\dotsc,n\}$ we step $x^*_i$ times in the direction of $A_i$ (see upper picture in Figure~\ref{fig-steinitz}).
-By applying the Steinitz Lemma they show that there is an ordering of these steps such that the walk never strays off far from the direct line between $0$ and $b$ (see lower picture in Figure~\ref{fig-steinitz}).
+The central idea in~\cite{DBLP:journals/talg/EisenbrandW20} is that a solution $x^*$ for the ILP above can be viewed as a walk in $\mathbb Z^m$ starting at $0$ and ending at $b$.
+Every step is a column of the matrix $A$: For every $i\in\{1,\dotsc,n\}$ we step $x^*_i$ times in the direction of $A_i$ (see left picture in Figure~\ref{fig-steinitz}).
+By applying the Steinitz Lemma they show that there is an ordering of these steps such that the walk never strays off far from the direct line between $0$ and $b$ (see right picture in Figure~\ref{fig-steinitz}).
 They construct a directed graph with one vertex for every integer point near the line between $0$ and $b$ and create an edge from $u$ to $v$, if $v - u$ is a column in $A$.
 The weight of the edge is the same as the $c$-value of the column.
 An optimal solution to the ILP can now be obtained by finding a longest path from $0$ to $b$.
-This can be done in the mentioned time, if one is careful with circles.
+This can be done in the mentioned time, if one is careful with cycles.

-Our approach does not reduce to a longest path problem, but rather solves the ILP in a divide and conquer fashion.
-We use the (weaker) assumption that a walk from $0$ to $b$ visits a vector $b'$ near $b / 2$ at some point.
-We guess this vector and solve the problem with $Ax = b'$ and $Ax = b-b'$ independently.
+In this work we present a different algorithm for the same problem.
+In our approach we do not reduce to a longest path problem, but rather solve the ILP in a divide and conquer fashion.
+We use the (weaker) assumption that a walk from $0$ to $b$ visits a vector $b'$ near $b/2$ at some point.
+The distance of this point to $b/2$ is closely related to the discrepancy of the matrix $A$, see Lemma~\ref{lem-split} for more details.
+A natural approach is to guess the vector $b'$ and solve the problem with $Ax = b'$ and $Ax = b - b'$ independently.
 Both results can be merged to a solution for $Ax = b$.
-In the sub-problems the norm of $b$ and the norm of the solution are roughly divided in half.
-We use this idea in a dynamic program and speed up the process of merging solutions using algorithms for convolution problems.
-This approach gives us better running times for both the problem of finding optimal solutions and for testing feasibility only.
-We complete our study by giving (almost) tight conditional lower bounds on the running time in which such ILPs can be solved.
+In the subproblems the norm of $b$ and the norm of the solution are roughly divided in half.
+We use this idea in a dynamic program and speed up the process of merging solutions using algorithms for convolution.
+This approach leads to better running times for both the problem of finding optimal solutions and for finding any feasible solution.
+We complement our study by giving (almost) tight conditional lower bounds on the running time in which such ILPs can be solved.
+Finally, we discuss some applications to Knapsack, Change Making, and Scheduling problems.